The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Selection of sources from

 \subsubsection{Red star sample (Red)}

 \egdrthree also gives us the opportunity to investigate the proper motion of the very bright red sources in M31, which are clearly seen in the CMD (lower panel of Figure~\ref{fig:m31_ellipse_CMD_edr3}).
-These are probably a mixture of asymptotic giant branch stars and red supergiants.
+These are probably red supergiants (and probably few asymptotic giant branch stars).
 We select these sources by applying the CMD cuts $G_{BP}-G_{RP} > 1.6$ and $G > -1.4(G_{BP}-G_{RP}) + 20.65$, and limiting the faint sources to $G < 20$.
-After with the geometric selection, the red sample contains 2083 sources with an estimated contamination of $33.15 $\% with a dispersion of $(\epsilon_{\alpha}, \epsilon_{\delta}) = (5.313, 4.423) \masyr$.
+After the geometric selection, the red sample contains 2083 sources with an estimated contamination of $33.15 $\% with a dispersion of $(\rm{s}_{\alpha}, \rm{s}_{\delta}) = (5.313, 4.423) \masyr$.